Hi, I’m Nadia, welcome to my Best Humidifier Reviews blog.

 Warm Mist Humidifier

 Warm mist humidifiers are also called the steam humidifier or vaporizer.
 A warm mist humidifier is indeed very effective for chasing away those signs of cold – blocked or runny nose and itchy throat – that make us so irritated that we cannot fall asleep at night!
 You will have those problems solved when you get a warm mist humidifier/steam humidifier.
-So how do you choose one?
+So how do you choose?
 Here is my guide on choosing the best steam humidifier.

 Size of room - You can’t fit a square peg in a round hole, so similarly it is wise to choose the right size of steam humidifier according to your room size.